MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">8.</td>
   <td class="tg-yw4l">March comes like a Lion</td>
-  <td class="tg-yw4l">Having reached professional status in middle school, Rei Kiriyama is one of the few elite in the world of shogi.
+  <td class="tg-yw4l">Having reached professional status in middle school, Rei Kiriyama is one of the few elites in the world of shogi.
 Due to this, he faces an enormous amount of pressure, both from the shogi community and his adoptive family</td>
   <td class="tg-yw4l"><a href="https://zoro.to/march-comes-in-like-a-lion-119?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>